pump-strat/PSTR/README.md

 ## 🚀 The First Strategic PUMP Treasury on Solana

-PSTR introduces a revolutionary treasury mechanism that accumulates PUMP tokens to create a reserve-backed stabilization engine for the PSTR token ecosystem.
+PSTR introduces a revolutionary and the first ever treasury mechanism that accumulates PUMP tokens to create a reserve-backed stabilization engine for the PSTR token ecosystem.

 ### Key Features